GSA/digitalgov.gov/content/posts/2015-04-03-sharing-social-media-strategies-the-national-strategy-for-trusted-identities-in-cyberspace-program-office.md

 ---
+url: /2015/04/03/sharing-social-media-strategies-the-national-strategy-for-trusted-identities-in-cyberspace-program-office/
 date: 2015-04-03 10:00:10 -0400
-title: 'Sharing Social Media Strategies\: The National Strategy for Trusted Identities in Cyberspace Program Office'
+title: 'Sharing Social Media Strategies: The National Strategy for Trusted Identities in Cyberspace Program Office'
 summary: 'Creating a tweet, posting a photo, or updating a status may take mere seconds.
 However, a well-thought-out social media strategy is needed for long-term success.
-In fact, the recently released U.S. Public Participation Playbook mentions strategy in its very first play\: clearly define and communicate your objectives.
+In fact, the recently released U.S. Public Participation Playbook mentions strategy in its very first play: clearly define and communicate your objectives.
 Knowing what you hope to accomplish and how'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Social Media
 tag: